 If you smoke cannabis, avoid inhaling deeply or holding your breath.

-Keep cannabis products in its original packaging and in a locked place that is out of reach, and out of sight of children or pets.
+Keep cannabis products in original or child resistant packaging and in a locked place that is out of reach and out of sight of children.

 If you or your child has accidentally consumed drugs or medication, contact the Ontario Poison Control Centre at 1-800-268-9017.
 Cannabis poisoning in babies and children is a medical emergency.